 In line with CoA D63, vibration monitoring must be undertaken at the nearest buildings to the construction sites during times of vibration intensive works.
-Where exceedances of the criteria are recorded, corrective actions in line with CoA D63 would be implemented where soils at risk of vibration-induced settlement are identified.
+Where exceedances of the criteria are recorded, corrective actions in line with CoA D63 would be implemented where soils at risk of vibration-induced settlement are identified (ie all construction affecting settlement must cease immediately and must not resume until fully rectified or a revised method of construction is established that will ensure protection of affected buildings).